3.7Company Tax Policy

 - The Company aims to be tax efficient in order to be cost competitive, while fully complying with local and international tax laws.

-The Company operates in a global context, with competitors, clients, suppliers and a workforce based around the world.
-A typicalproject sees a hull conversion in Asia, topsides construction in Asia, Africa or South America, engineering in Europe, Asia or the USA and large scale procurement from dozens of companies in many countries across the globe.
+- The Company operates in a global context, with competitors, clients, suppliers and a workforce based around the world.
+A typical Engineering, Procurement and Construction (’EPC’) project sees a hull construction or conversion in Asia, topsides construction in Asia, Africa or South America, engineering in Europe or, Asia and large scale procurement from dozens of companies in many countries across the globe.
+Depending on the particulars of the client contract, the phase may be followed by a lease and operate phase involving the country of operations but also support centers of the Company located around the world.
 In each of these countries, the Company complies with local regulations and pays direct and indirect taxes on local value added, labor and profits and in some cases pays a revenue based tax.
-To coordinate the international nature of its operations and its value flows and to consolidate its global activities, in 1969 the Company created Single Buoy Moorings Inc, which continues to perform this function today from its offices in Marly, Switzerland.
+To coordinate the international nature of its operations, its value flows and to consolidate its global activities, in 1969 the Company created Single Buoy Moorings Inc, which continues to perform this function today from its offices in Marly, Switzerland.

 - Complies with the transfer pricing guidelines.

-- Supports the Directive 2 (ATAD 2) or European Union directives enhancing transparency, such as DAC 6.
-The Company is required to file detailed reports and transfer pricing documentation in accordance with Base Erosion and Profit Shifting's ( ) action 13 as is now implemented in Dutch tax law.
-The disclosures contained in the country-by-country reporting (‘CbCR‘) have been prepared to meet the requirements and have been filed with the Dutch tax authorities for the year 2019. ’s commitment to enhance tax transparency and is committed to be in full compliance with applicable laws in countries where it operates.
+- Supports the Directive 2 (ATAD 2), the upcoming Anti Tax Avoidance Directive 3 or European Union directives enhancing transparency, such as DAC 6.
+The Company is required to file detailed reports and transfer pricing documentation in accordance with Base Erosion and Profit Shifting’s ( ) action 13 as is now implemented in Dutch tax law.
+The disclosures contained in the country-by-country reporting (‘CbCR‘) have been prepared to meet the requirements and have been filed with the Dutch tax authorities for the year 2020. ’s commitment to enhance tax transparency and is committed to be in full compliance with applicable laws in countries where it operates.
 Consistent with this approach, the Company supports the initiatives on base erosion and profit shifting, including but not limited to Anti Tax Avoidance

 - Makes use of the availability of international tax treaties to avoid double taxation.

 - Does not use intellectual property as a means to shift profits, nor does it use digital sales.
 Furthermore, the Company does not apply aggressive intra-company financing structures such as hybrids.
-In 2020, the Company reported a current corporate income tax charge of US$48 million under (compared to US$39.9 million in 2019).
-Due to the large losses incurred on the legacy projects and the current industry downturn, some tax loss carry forward positions exist at the global contracting company, which are limiting the current tax payments in Switzerland and in jurisdictions of the Company’s locations.
+In 2021, the Company reported a current corporate income tax charge of US$60 million under (compared to US$48 million in 2020).
+Due to the large losses incurred on the legacy projects, some tax loss carry forward positions still exist at the global contracting company, which are limiting the current tax payments in Switzerland and in jurisdictions of the Company’s locations.